liquity/dev/packages/contracts/test-report.md

     ✓ stake(): reverts if amount is zero (74ms)
-    ✓ ETH fee per STBL staked increases when a redemption fee is triggered and totalStakes > 0 (1562ms) ✓ ETH fee per STBL staked doesn't change when a redemption fee is triggered and totalStakes == 0 (3540ms) ✓ LUSD fee per STBL staked increases when a redemption fee is triggered and totalStakes > 0 (1757ms) ✓ LUSD fee per STBL staked doesn't change when a redemption fee is triggered and totalStakes == 0 (1705ms) ✓ STBL Staking: A single staker earns all ETH and STBL fees that occur (2143ms) ✓ stake(): Top-up sends out all accumulated ETH and LUSD gains to the staker (2138ms) ✓ getPendingETHGain(): Returns the staker's correct pending ETH gain (1856ms) ✓ getPendingLUSDGain(): Returns the staker's correct pending LUSD gain (1965ms) ✓ STBL Staking: Multiple stakers earn the correct share of all ETH and STBL fees, based on their stake size (3133ms) ✓ unstake(): reverts if caller has ETH gains and can't receive ETH (1149ms) ✓ receive(): reverts when it receives ETH from an address that is not the Active Pool ✓ unstake(): reverts if user has no stake
+    ✓ ETH fee per STBL staked increases when a redemption fee is triggered and totalStakes > 0 (1562ms) ✓ ETH fee per STBL staked doesn't change when a redemption fee is triggered and totalStakes == 0 (3540ms) ✓ XBRL fee per STBL staked increases when a redemption fee is triggered and totalStakes > 0 (1757ms) ✓ XBRL fee per STBL staked doesn't change when a redemption fee is triggered and totalStakes == 0 (1705ms) ✓ STBL Staking: A single staker earns all ETH and STBL fees that occur (2143ms) ✓ stake(): Top-up sends out all accumulated ETH and XBRL gains to the staker (2138ms) ✓ getPendingETHGain(): Returns the staker's correct pending ETH gain (1856ms) ✓ getPendingXBRLGain(): Returns the staker's correct pending XBRL gain (1965ms) ✓ STBL Staking: Multiple stakers earn the correct share of all ETH and STBL fees, based on their stake size (3133ms) ✓ unstake(): reverts if caller has ETH gains and can't receive ETH (1149ms) ✓ receive(): reverts when it receives ETH from an address that is not the Active Pool ✓ unstake(): reverts if user has no stake
     ✓ Test requireCallerIsTroveManager

-  Contract: LUSDToken
+  Contract: XBRLToken
     Basic token functions, without Proxy
       ✓ balanceOf(): gets the balance of the account
       ✓ totalSupply(): gets the total supply